RaulPPelaez/Naga_KeypadMapper/README.md

 where [id] is the id number of the keypad returned by $ xinput.

-This last until the x server is restarted (nagastart.sh is aware of this), but you can enable it back to completly restore the changes by changing the last 0 to a 1.
+This lasts until the x server is restarted (nagastart.sh is aware of this), but you can enable it back to completly restore the changes by changing the last 0 to a 1.

 #UNNINSTALATION